HuRuilizhen/HuRuilizhen.github.io/_posts/2025-02-02-Intelligent-Agent-Prolegomenon.md

 tags: ['intelligent-agent']
 ---

 An **intelligent agent** is a system that perceives its environment and takes actions that maximize its chances of successfully achieving its goals.
 Agents are used to build a wide variety of applications, including web search engines, recommender systems, smart home devices, and autonomous vehicles.
 The agent paradigm is also used to study human decision-making and to build artificial intelligence systems that interact with humans.
+This post provides a comprehensive discussion of the concept of an intelligent agent in Lecture 3 of the `SC4003` course in NTU.

 <!--more-->